 THE RUSTY GEAR

 Our logo is an old rusty gear, which we selected in memory of Charlie Koiner and the old rusty tools that he used.
-However, over the years it has become a symbol for something more than old farm tools - the rusty gear now represents the way in which small farms operate within the context of the larger food system.
-Just like a small gear in a large and complex machine, a small farm in a large and complex food system can have a big impact... one that often far outweighs its tiny size.
+However, over the years it has become a symbol for something more than old farm tools... the rusty gear represents the way in which small farms operate within the context of the larger food system.
+Just like a gear in a large and complex machine, a small farm in a large and complex food system can have a big impact... one that often far outweighs its tiny size.

-Just like a gear in a machine, a community farm can improve community efficienies and keep inputs and outputs cycling through the system.
-For example, waste from a local restaurant can be inputs for the farm's compost system.
+Just like a gear, a community farm can improve community efficiencies and keep inputs and outputs cycling through the system.
+For example, waste from a local restaurant can be inputs for the nearby farm's compost system.
 In return, the farm can grow fresh greens and herbs for the local restaurants.
-In this way, the farm acts like a gear that keeps the food system turning.
+In this way, the farms act like gears that keep the local food system turning.